QuantomOle/The-Evolution-of-Skills-and-Wages-in-the-Global-Online-Labour-Market/README.md

-# Skills-and-Wages-in-the-Global-Online-Labour-Market
+# The-Evolution-of-Skills-and-Wages-in-the-Global-Online-Labour-Market

-Master thesis research project at the Hertie School
+## Master thesis research project at the Hertie School

+Each folder contains the code and explanation for the respective task.